mneuroth/SciTEQt/README.md

 All target platforms of the Qt framework are supported (Windows, Mac, Linux, [Android](https://play.google.com/store/apps/details?id=org.scintilla.sciteqt), IOS and Webassembly).
 The application runs even in a [browser via Webassembly](https://mneuroth.github.io/SciTEQtWASM/).
 A Android app is also available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.scintilla.sciteqt).

+**This is the [master branch for Qt 6](https://github.com/mneuroth/SciTEQt/tree/master)**.
+The minimum Qt version needed to compile SciteQt is Qt 6.2.4.
+Technical details can be found on the [SciteQt project page](scite/qt/README.md).

+For the Qt 5 implementation switch to the [Qt 5 branch](https://github.com/mneuroth/SciTEQt/tree/qt5_branch).

 The minimum Qt version needed to compile SciteQt is Qt 5.11.3.
 Technical details can be found on the [SciteQt project page](scite/qt/README.md).

 <img src="scite/qt/doc/sciteqt_new_win.png" alt="SciTEQt screenshot" >